 Hash Browns

-I’ve tested many different methods for making Hash Browns, and this is how to make wonderfully crispy shredded potatoes from scratch, that aren’t gummy or mushy.
+I’ve tested many methods for making homemade Hash Browns, and this is the best way to make crispy shredded potatoes that aren’t gummy or mushy.
+The secret is to rinse away and remove excess starch from the potatoes and dry them thoroughly before cooking.

-As an overview, hash browns are made by peeling and shredding russet potatoes, soaking and rinsing them, then cooking in a skillet.
+Hash browns are made by peeling and shredding russet potatoes, soaking and rinsing them, then cooking in a skillet.
+It takes about 30 minutes total, and I’ll usually get some bacon in the oven while I’m cooking.
+See —> How to Cook Bacon in the Oven.

 Peel 3 russet potatoes and quickly shred them with the disk: